 In some cases, the idea of rapid detox may seem preferable to a long outpatient or inpatient detox program.
 The experience of acute physical detox is nonexistent with rapid detox since the person is unconscious for the entire duration.
 That being said, there are still post-acute withdrawal symptoms that must be dealt with after this procedure, so it is not a free pass in this regard.
 Additionally, it is common for patients to have an extreme “hangover” from the anesthesia medications for several days, so this process in effect trades one discomfort for another, albeit a more minor one.

 Similar to any medical procedure which requires heavy sedation, a person will go through a screening process before being considered for this treatment.
-This is done to eliminate the possibility of obvious health complications or interactions with the medications used in the procedure.
+This is done to eliminate the possibility of potentially dangerous health complications or interactions with the medications used in the procedure.
 Once approved and scheduled, the patient will fast for about 12 hours before the procedure.

 Once under anesthesia and intubated, doctors will administer high doses of opioid antagonists such as naloxone, nalmefene, or naltrexone to purge opioids from opioid receptors in the brain and the body.
 This is the process that normally makes someone feel so horrible when they experience withdrawal.
 The medications will bind to opioid receptors much more strongly than the opioid drugs do, thereby forcing the opioid drugs out of the receptors and into the blood to be eliminated through urine.

 This process takes many (8+) hours, and after a time the medical team will use what is known as a “naloxone challenge test” to gauge the level of opioid drugs still present in the patient.
 This test entails a muscular injection of naloxone and looks for emergent withdrawal symptoms.
 A failed naloxone challenge test means that the opioid antagonist medications have done their job and that the procedure is successful.
-At this point, anesthesia will be removed and the patient will be left to recover in the intensive care unit over the next 24 hours.
+At this point, anesthesia will be discontinued and the patient will be left to recover in the intensive care unit over the next 24 hours.

 While reports vary, there is one particular study that showed an amazing 6% of those who underwent this procedure developed life-threatening conditions.
 From this study, the life-threatening issues included: